nitesh22651/python/README.md

 ## Requirements

 - Python 3.x,
-- VS code editor
+- VS code editor or

-## How to Use
+- Command prompt

-1. Clone or download this repository to your local machine.
+## How to Run

-2. Open a terminal or command prompt.
+1. Open a terminal or command prompt.
-3. Run the `todo_list.py` script using the command:
+2. Run the `todo_list.py` file using the command:
    ```
    python todo_list.py
    ```
-4. Follow the prompts in the console to interact with the program.
+3. Follow the prompts in the console to interact with the program.

 ## Program Flow